illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 sudo chown node_exporter:node_exporter /usr/local/bin/node_exporter

 sudo cp -v /home/vagrant/node-exporter.service /etc/systemd/system/node-exporter.service
-#sudo systemctl enable node-exporter.service

 ```

-This logic is downloading Node Exporter from an internal mirror, extracting the contents, and then copying our binary to the `/usr/local/bin` directory.
+This logic is downloading the Node Exporter compressed binary, extracting the contents, and then copying our binary to the `/usr/local/bin` directory.
 In addition we see the service file for `node-exporter.service` being copied to the `/etc/systemd/system` directory--that is where user created `.service` files reside.
+I am providing the `.service` file -- the documentation for Node Exporter tells you how to create one, but they do not provide one.

 #### Moving the files into place